davidkuster/hibernate-metrics/README.md

     if (Environment.current != Environment.PRODUCTION) {
         compile ":hibernate-metrics:x.y.z"
     }
-(Where x.y.z is obviously replaced with the desired version of the plugin.)
+**Be advised!
+If you exclude the plugin from the production environment you will also need to wrap any taglib calls (such as &lt;hibernateMetrics:metrics&gt;) in a similar block or those will blow up.
+In production.
+Which would be bad.**

 *Note as well that the plugin supports both Hibernate 3 and 4, but does not include a specific dependency for either.
-It is also assumed that some version of jQuery is available.*
+It is also assumed that some version of jQuery and jQuery UI is available.*

 ##Setup